Business events and Microsoft Power Automate

 Depending on the quality of your sample payload, your generator will not be able to distinguish between an integer and a real number.
 This is true if the real number is provided as a whole number in the sample payload.
 Review your generated schema and check if you need to change an “integer” into “number”.
 (In JSON, a “number” data type means real number).

 Choose another final action to consume the business event content.
 For instance, you can send an email (or post a text message to Teams) to notify the customer about payment details.
-Search for the Send email action, then sign in to your Office 365 account.
+Search for the Send email action, then sign in to your Microsoft 365 account.

 Fill in the message with the required fields.